irusha/cs50fp/readme.md

 > The default number of items per page is 15

 ## Labels
-A video can have one or more videos.
+A video can have one or more labels.
 A label defines the characteristics of a video, and it will enable the users to categorize videos based on their characteristics.

 #### Labels are used to:
 * Categorize videos depending on their characteristics
-* Search for videos with a certain label
 * Generating recommendations for the user
 * Filter search results